AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md

 * You will need access to install [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10) on the instance (or VM) running the source AEM instance.

 * Data Store Garbage Collection has been run within the previous 7 days on the source.
 For more details, refer to [Data store garbage collection](https://experienceleague.adobe.com/docs/experience-manager-65/deploying/deploying/data-store-config.html?lang=en#data-store-garbage-collection).

-* Starting from version 2.0.16 of CTT, the Precopy setup will be done automatically when the bundle is installed.
-Additionally, if the migration set size is greater than 200GB, the extraction process will automatically utilize the Precopy feature.
-The azcopy.config file is created in the crx-quickstart/cloud-migration/ directory.

 >[!NOTE]
 >Currently, text renditions are not functioning correctly on Windows machines and this is a known issue.
 However, we will address this problem in the upcoming release and provide a fix for it.